mominabbass/LinC/README.md

 # Linear Probe Calibration (LinC)

 This codebase is built using [contextual calibration](https://github.com/tonyzhaozh/few-shot-learning).
-It is compatible with GPT-J, GPT-2, and any other language model available in [HuggingFace Transformers](https://huggingface.co/models).
+It is compatible with GPT-J, GPT-2, Llama-2, and any other language model available in [HuggingFace Transformers](https://huggingface.co/models).

 ## Dependencies

 The code is implemented using PyTorch and the [HuggingFace's Transformer repository](https://github.com/huggingface/pytorch-transformers).
-If you intend to run the code on a local model like GPT-2, it necessitates a single GPU.
+If you intend to run the code on a small local model like GPT-2, it necessitates a single GPU.

 ## Installation
 To setup the anaconda environment, simply run the following command: